top of page

 3 min read

-Understanding Consent in DNA Testing
+Why Consent Matters in DNA Testing

 Key Principles of Consent

-Challenges in Securing Consent
+Common Challenges in Securing Consent

 Potential Privacy Risks

-Best Practices for Privacy Protection
+Best Practices for DNA Privacy

-Navigating Consent and Privacy in African Contexts
+Navigating Ethics in African Contexts

-1. Community-Centric Approaches
+1. Community-Centric Decision-Making

 2. Education and Awareness